 Delivering outstanding health services is just one of the ways that we care for our community.
 Our passion for people is reflected in the way we do our work and live our values every day.
 We value and nurture our team members so they can provide quality value-based care to our patients across our diverse organisation.
 Our focus on Value Based Healthcare means we expect our staff to deliver the care the patient needs, no more and no less, to achieve the best quality of life for our community.
 This passion fuels our collaborative culture of innovation and research.

-We embrace the diversity of local and greater communities as we provide services to people throughout Queensland, northern New South Wales and the Northern Territory, in all major health specialities including medicine, surgery, mental health, cancer care, trauma, women’s and newborn care, and more than 30 sub-specialities.
-Metro North services include rural, regional and tertiary hospitals, and community and oral health services.
+We embrace the diversity of local and greater communities as we provide services to people throughout Queensland, northern New South Wales, and the Northern Territory, in all major health specialities including medicine, surgery, mental health, cancer care, trauma, women’s and newborn care, and more than 30 sub-specialities.
+Metro North Health services include rural, regional, and tertiary hospitals, and community and oral health services.

-Please visit our website for additional information about Metro North. http://metronorth.health.qld.gov.au/
+Please visit our website for additional information about Metro North Health. http://metronorth.health.qld.gov.au/

 To hold paramount the women, babies and families within our care.

 To be a leader and centre of excellence in women’s and newborn healthcare through collaborative patient centred care, teaching, research, partnerships and innovation.

 Women’s and Newborn Services (WNS) provide a wide range of primary, secondary and tertiary health care to women and babies in Queensland.
 Key clinical services and subspecialties/units provided by the service line include: